skyscrapers/vscode-kms/README.md

 You'll need your AWS credentials correctly configured in your system as if it were the AWS CLI.

+## Installation

+This is not a public extension yet.
+To install it, you need to download the `.vsix` file from the [releases page](https://github.com/skyscrapers/vscode-kms/releases) of the extension repo.
+Then you can load it into VSCode either via the command line or the extensions UI.
+Follow [these instructions](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

 ## Extension Settings

 This extension contributes the following settings: